Note: My current comments are included below in [ Brackets ] so you can see my latest thoughts, given how this entire conversation evolved.

 I think this will be increasingly true in the years to come.
-The consulting firms are tired of candidates that are just "robots" following some formula.
-They really want candidate who know how to think in a a particular kind of way.
+The consulting firms are tired of candidates that are just “robots” following some formula.
+They really want a candidate who knows how to think in a particular kind of way.

 The firms are continuously inventing new case formats at a pace I’ve never seen before.
 They are hoping that these twists will make it hard for robot candidates to perform well.
 (And in my opinion, they are right.)